ConnorDonegan/geostan/README.md

 The **geostan** R package provides a user-friendly interface to hierarchical Bayesian models (HBMs) for areal data.
-It is designed for ease of use with a particular emphasis on spatial epidemiology and survey data.
+It is designed for ease of use and promotion of sound spatial analysis workflows with a particular emphasis on spatial epidemiology and survey data.
 All of the models are fit using the Stan probabilistic programming language.
-The package is still under development.
+The package is still under development, the goals is to release it to CRAN later this year.

 The following models are available: